 Popular summer hiking trails such as McClellan Butte, Granite Mountain, or Snow Lake become deadly avalanche hotspots in winter, and should never be considered as snowshoe destinations.
 Don't assume an easy summer day hike will make a good snowshoe trip.
-Consult a guidebook to find the best low-risk snowshoe routes.
-And remember that there are other snow risks beside avalanches - getting stuck in a tree well (the hollow in snow at the base of a tree) is a surprisingly common cause of injuries and fatalities in winter recreation.
+Check our Hiking Guide and trip reports for up-to-date information or consult a guidebook to find the best low-risk snowshoe routes.

 Let someone know where you are going